Khailas12/Khailas12/README.md

 ## I am a Student, Developer and a Learner!

--✨ Trying to experiment new things as long as my knowledge takes].
+-✨ Trying to experiment new things as long as my knowledge takes.

 -🎓 I am currently pursuing my Second year Bachelor of Computer Application(BCA).